Exploring Cartan gravity with dynamical symmetry breaking: Discussion and outlook

 One perhaps surprising result of this paper is that $\phi\equiv |\sqrt{V^{2}}|$ appears as a standard scalar field when the action is rewritten in a second-order form.
 From a differential forms point of view this shows that the Hodge dual pops up naturally.
 The natural appearance of the Hodge dual when rewriting polynomial first-order field equations in a second-order form was also noted in \cite{Westman:2012zk}.
 This seems to indicate that the use of auxiliary fields, see e.g. \cite{Smolin:2007rx,Lisi:2010td}, may not be necessary in order to reproduce equations with such a Hodge structure, e.g. the Klein-Gordon and Yang-Mills equations.

 One central simplifying assumption in the analysis of this paper was that $V^2$ be everywhere non-zero.
 We have argued that this is akin to the use of an invertible metric $g_{\mu\nu}$ in the variational principle of second-order General Relativity, the use of which is consistent whenever solutions to the resultant equations of motion do not threaten the assumption of invertibility.
 However, if we take the dynamical perspective seriously such a restriction on $V^{2}$ must be regarded as {\em ad hoc}.
 Instead, one should take the view that the field equations should dictate what possible solutions of $V^a$ we can have.
 As such we cannot exclude the possibility of $V^2$ changing sign or of $V^a$ even becoming zero on hypersurfaces.
 Under such conditions the scalar-tensor formalism breaks down but perhaps not the applicability of the basic variables $\{A^{a}_{\ph{a}b},V^{a}\}$.
 As an interesting dynamical possibility we might have metric signature change.
-This would occur whenever $V^2$ changes sign, selecting out a different subgroup of $SO(1,4)/SO(2,3)$.
+This would occur whenever $V^2$ changes sign, selecting out a different subgroup of $SO(1,4)|SO(2,3)$.
 Within a model based on $SO(1,4)$, $V^2$ may be spacelike in some region leading to the usual Lorentzian signature $(-,+,+,+)$ of the metric (based on subgroup $SO(1,3)$).
 However, it might be possible that the first-order field equations allow solutions where the sign of $V^2$ varies from region to region.
 In particular, in regions where $V^2$ is timelike, the `spacetime' becomes Euclidean with signature $(+,+,+,+)$ (based on subgroup $SO(4)$).
-It would therefore be interesting to investigate whether there are solutions to the first-order field equations that admit a signature change and thus a dynamical and classical realization of Hartle and Hawking's no-boundary proposal \cite{Hartle:1983ai}.
-Indeed this represents a subtlety in this approach to viewing gravity as a gauge theory: changes in the character of the symmetry breaking or even symmetry restoration inevitably coincide with the loss of familiar notions of space and time.
+It would therefore be interesting to investigate whether there are solutions to the first-order field equations that admit a signature change and thus a dynamical and classical realization of Hartle and Hawking's no-boundary proposal \cite{Hartle:1983ai}.\footnote{ Indeed, the $\alpha_{1}$ term in isolation with FRW symmetry imposed straightforwardly yields cosmological solutions with signature change replacing the big bang singularity \cite{ZW2013}.} Indeed this represents a subtlety in this approach to viewing gravity as a gauge theory: changes in the character of the symmetry breaking or even symmetry restoration inevitably coincide with the loss of familiar notions of space and time.